ReactiveCocoa文档

 For these reasons, new operators should be implemented using only RACStream

 methods whenever possible.
-The minimal required methods of the class, including
+The minimal required methods of the class, including-bind:

 be accomplished without needing anything else.